 David Valadao has been able to survive politically because Democrats have never nominated a strong candidate against him.
 He’s also benefitted absurdly low turnout: Only one other district in America had fewer people vote in 2016.
 The heavily Latino district is also very rural, making it more difficult to organize than urban areas where Democrats tend to do well.

 So Democrats are faced with a dilemma.
 Do they run a left-winger who can organize those nonvoters and turn them out to the polls?
 But many of those nonvoters aren’t eligible to vote because they’re noncitizens or felons (the district is home to 5,000 prisoners at Avenal)—maybe Dems should go after the people who voted for Valadao and Hillary Clinton, which would be enough to win.
-Emilio Huerta, son of legendary activist Dolores, is running for the seat and appears to favour the former option.
+Emilio Huerta, son of legendary activist Dolores, is running for the seat and appears to favor the former option.
 The problem is that he’s the guy who ran here in 2016 and lost by 14 points.

 Democrats do have other candidates that could run here: Assemblyman Rudy Salas, Kern County Supervisor Leticia Perez, and Bakersfield Councilor Andrae Gonzales among them.
 The problem is that Huerta’s mother is still a powerful figure in the district and it’s unwise to cross her, even if that means deferring to her son’s lackluster campaign.
 That’s not to say Democrats should lose hope if Huerta is their nominee: Sometimes first-time candidates have marked improvements in their second try.
 As with most things in life, you get better at running for office the more experience you get and learning from mistakes.
 But Emilio’s anemic fundraising numbers show that he might not have picked up on that part of learning for office just yet.
 Democrats’ best hope to improve on 2016’s results here may be a new law that makes it easier to collect absentee ballots.